Chess or not Chess?

 9 or 10th century.
 With its large size, 160x88 mm, it is not even sure that it is a chessmen.

 King on an ivory disc, 1150 to 1230, found in Staraya Ryazan, Ryazan Regional Local History Museum.
 Found with plain discs which are assumed to be pawn.
-If it is a Chess piece, it is a rare example of piece on a disc like un Chinese Xiangqi.
-It could also belong to a Viking game like Hnefatfl to my opinion
+If it is a Chess piece, it is a rare example of piece on a disc like for Chinese Xiangqi.
+In my opinion, it could also belong to a Viking game like Hnefatafl

 This artefact was given as "Baoying Xiangqi" piece on a blog authored by Peter Sung, a respected authority for Xiangqi from Toronto, Canada.
 Any further information (estimated date, size, place of find, etc.) will be appreciated